 You really don’t need a ton of kitchen gadgets and appliances.
 Ask yourself how frequently do you use them and get rid of the duplicates.
 For example, you don’t need to have 3 can openers or 10 cookie sheets, right?

 Declutter your kitchen by taking everything out and getting rid of the unnecessary and duplicate items.
 Same thing as condiments.
-I usually keep less than 10 condiments in my kitchen that I use them regularly.
-I never buy condiment that just only serves one single use purpose.
+I usually keep less than 10 condiments in my kitchen and I use them regularly.
+I never buy condiment that just only serves one single-use purpose.

 Clean as You Go

 Nobody wants to clean up the entire house in a day.
-Have a daily cleaning schedule can maintain the cleanliness of home.
-It’s just simple as 15 minutes daily clean up can make a huge difference.
+Having a daily cleaning schedule can maintain the cleanliness of the home.
+It’s just simple as 15 minutes of daily clean-up can make a huge difference.

 I’ve learned the clean as you go approach from my mom.
-Thinking back when I was a kid living with my family of 5 in a 400 square foot tiny apartment, our home never get dirty or untidy.
+Thinking back to when I was a kid living with my family of 5 in a 400 square foot tiny apartment, our home never gets dirty or untidy.

 Do One Load of Laundry Every Day